Vedanth-D/Cyber-Law-Survye/README.md

 Return best guess
 ```

-This mirrors how a real attacker would use SA to efficiently search for the
-correct secret length before crafting the forged MAC tag.
+This mirrors how a real attacker would search for the correct secret length before rebuilding the padding bytes and hijacking the hashing chaining variables.

 ---